subnetter/subnet-docs/docs/unp/messaging.md

 :::note
 A `ClientIdentityBundle` includes its current provider `ProviderIdentityBundle` and is signed by the client.
 The provider signs `ProviderSignedClientIdentityBundle` and `ProviderIdentityBundle`.
 So, when a client gets a `ProviderSignedClientIdentityBundle` it verifies the signatures to be assured that both client and provider data is authentic and that the client is serviced by the service provider.
-Bundles are stored in the SNP Blockchain.
+Bundles are stored in the SUB Blockchain.
 :::

 :::tip